MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 ### iOS

+For iOS, follow the instructions [here](https://developers.google.com/+/mobile/ios/getting-started).

-For iOS, you will need to register your app as a "Web Application".
-This will yield a client id, which must be placed in your manifest (as shown in the "Updating Your Manifest" section).
+**Note:** Skip step 2, part 7; you will instead put your client id in your manifest (as shown in the "Updating Your Manifest" section).

 ## Updating Your Manifest

 Your manifest needs to be updated to include your client id and scopes.
 In a Mobile Chrome App (ie. an app created using mca.js), this is done in manifest.json as follows:

     "oauth2": {
-      "client_id": "YOUR_WEB_CLIENT_ID",
+      "client_id": "YOUR_IOS_CLIENT_ID",
       "scopes": [
         "SCOPE_1",
         "SCOPE_2",